 - Assembly

-- The assembler compiles assembly like
+- The assembler compiles the assembly code like

-- The assembler compiles assembly like
+- The assembler compiles the assembly code like

 - C